HSF/hsf.github.io/what_are_WGs.md

 agreement.
 (In contrast, [interest groups and activity areas]({{ site.baseurl }}/what_are_activities.html) are less formal.)

-We strive for a diverse representation in the HSF working group and, in particular, we very strongly favour a group of conveners from three different experiments.
+We strive for a diverse representation in the HSF working groups and, in particular, we very strongly favour a group of conveners from three different experiments.